cmotc/android_porting_guidebook/07PartSeven/01PartSevenBasicKernelFix.md

 some peculiarity of your system.
 And while it's not *likely*, a mistake in this process can *potentially* make your device unfixable.
 And there's good news, you can even usually recover from a bad flash.
 Like, 95% of the time, you're not going to wind up with an unfixable device.

 So go carefully forward.

+And one final note, please write documentation and put it online somewhere.

 Without Further Ado
 -------------------